VISIT OUR ART STORE ▶

 Importance of big brushes

-Big brushes hold more liquid, which means fewer breaks in your strokes.
-That's what makes smooth washes possible.
+Big brushes hold more liquid—meaning fewer breaks in strokes.
+That’s what makes smooth washes possible.

-And don't worry.
-Using a large brush isn't hard.
-It's often easier because you work faster and cover more space.
+Using a large brush isn’t hard.
+It’s often easier because the artist works faster and covers more space.

-Thanks to the mix you prepared earlier and the size of your brush, you can move quickly and confidently.
+Thanks to the prepared mix and brush size, the painter can move quickly and confidently.

 It also makes it easier to paint smooth shapes, not just backgrounds.
-So, if you're holding back because you're scared of big brushes, don't be.
+If the artist is holding back because they’re scared of big brushes—don’t be.
 Embrace them.

 Avoid Paint Bubbles